Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Discussion and Conclusions

 It is worth mentioning that, considering the ethical and methodological perspective, we deliberately adopted a two-step approach.
 The first step focused on system design, development, and performance validation, complemented by a minimal internal usability test to verify whether users perceived the interface as working.
 After this technological validation, we now proceed with the second step, which consists of a full empirical trial with external participants, which will require prior approval from the ethics committee.
 This two-phase approach is a strength of our work, as it ensures that ethically sensitive testing in real-world contexts is preceded by a robust and safe system design phase.

 However, some limitations are worth mentioning.
 The dataset adopted for our preliminary LLM evaluation consisted of representative conversations validated by a psychologist, but its size remains limited.
-The usability test was carried out on a small number of participants, limiting statistical generalizability.
-Finally, the construct related to perceived safety outlined general low and inconsistent judgments, indicating that this dimension requires refinement and task-specific investigation.
-Future work will include larger and ethically approved user studies, novel development to refine the perceived safety dimension, and multiple use cases and datasets to evaluate our approach in domains such as healthcare, education, and support services.
+The usability test was carried out on a small number of participants, limiting statistical generalization.
+In the test, we also did not measure emotion recognition accuracy (considering the adopted Face Reader as an oracle).
+Moreover, the construct related to perceived safety outlined general low judgments, requiring refinement and task-specific investigation.
+Finally, considering a single point estimate to represent affect over an interaction episode may be limiting: employing a compact distribution representation (e.g., emotion histograms) may provide more informative and stable summaries than a single label.
+This may be particularly effective in our use case, since they could preserve brief deviations from neutrality during reading/typing while remaining auditable and easy to map into prompt-level constraints.

+Considering these limitations, future work will include larger user studies (including objective emotions evaluations), novel development to refine the exploitation of affective signals, and multiple use cases and datasets to evaluate our approach in domains such as healthcare, education, and support services.

 To conclude, this preliminary study provides initial evidence that \emph{Empathic Prompting} can improve the quality of human–AI interaction by embedding affective awareness into language generation.
 It is not yet clear how conversations enriched with implicit affective information will change human–AI interactions.
 While our findings demonstrate the feasibility and potential of emotional-augmented prompting, its long-term implications remain to be fully understood.